Buenaventura Durruti: Los Solidarios

 His release was delayed after members of Los Solidarios assassinated Fernando González Regueral in León; the police erroneously assumed local members of the CNT and Durruti's family had been involved, so launched an investigation into the possibility of his involvement.
 The Spanish press also blamed the "infamous gang led by the terrorist Durruti" for the assassination of Archbishop Juan Soldevila.
 While police carried out arrests and raids to apprehend Soldevila's assassins, Durruti was released from prison.
 He had promised his mother that he would immediately visit her in León after his release, but when he heard that Ascaso and other members of Los Solidarios had been arrested, he instead went to Barcelona.
 There he found Los Solidarios were discussing internal conflicts between revolutionary, moderate and Bolshevik factions of the CNT, as well as the political crisis in the national government over the ongoing Rif War.
 One of their members, who had infiltrated the armed forces, reported that a military coup was being prepared by general Miguel Primo de Rivera.

 In order to procure weapons to resist the imminent coup, Durruti and Torres Escartín set off to Asturias, where they planned to rob a branch of the Bank of Spain.
 They briefly stopped in Zaragoza, where they learnt of the local movement's plans to break anarchists out of prison, before heading to Bilbao, where they found a weapons supplier.
-By August 1923, they had arrived in Xixón and were beginning preparations for the heist.
+By August 1923, they had arrived in Gijón and were beginning preparations for the heist.
 Joined by other Solidarios, on 1 September, they stole 650,000 pesetas from the bank vault and escaped into the mountains in a hijacked car.
 During the heist, the bank manager had attempted to disarm Durruti, slapped him and even bit his finger.
 After some struggle, Durruti managed to throw him off and fired his gun, with the bullet grazing the manager's neck.
 After escaping, the Solidarios then split up, with one group taking the money to purchase the weapons, while Durruti and Torres Escartín hid out in a mountain cabin.
 On 3 September, the cabin was assaulted by Civil Guards.
 Torres Escartín was arrested, but Durruti managed to get away.
 In León, the press printed fantastical stories about his escape, with one story claiming he had stripped a clergyman of his cassock at gunpoint and fled in disguise as a priest.
 When his mother was asked about her son, she replied: "I don't know if my son has millions.
 All I know is that every time he comes to León, I have to dress him from head to toe and pay for the return trip".